vanessamarinho/Character-level-cnn-pytorch/README.md

 ## Training

-If you want to train a model with common dataset and default parameters, please run the following commands:
+If you want to train a model with common dataset and default parameters, you could run:
 - **python train.py -d dataset_name**: For example, python train.py -d dbpedia

 If you want to train a model with common dataset and your preference parameters, like optimizer and learning rate, you could run:
 - **python train.py -d dataset_name -p optimizer_name -l learning_rate**: For example, python train.py -d dbpedia -p sgd -l 0.01

-If you want to train a model with your own dataset, please specify path to input and output folder:
+If you want to train a model with your own dataset, you need to specify the path to input and output folders:
 - **python train.py -i path/to/input/folder -o path/to/output/folder**

 ## Test